Skip to Content

 homemade diy vapo rub

-Use a little container to keep your rub in.
-I used this little jar I bought at Target’s One Spot for our Coffee bar.
-I did a post on the whole thing here.
-Some say the light will decrease the effectiveness if you use a mason jar etc. My take on all that is do what makes you less stressed.
-I had this jar and it was the right size so I went for it.
+Some say the light will decrease the effectiveness if you use a mason jar etc. My take on all that is to do what makes you less stressed.
+I had this jar, and it was the right size, so I went for it.

-I don’t put sugar in my coffee and haven’t used this for anything yet, and thought it would be a great idea for our rub.
+I don’t put sugar in my coffee and haven’t used this for anything yet, and I thought it would be a great idea for our rub.

 homemade diy vapo rub